Task

 Timing

 Because Task wraps Promise, it (currently) always requires at least two ticks of the microtask queue before it will produce its final state.
-In practical terms, you must always await a Task before its state will be Resolved or Rejected, even with Task.resolved and Task.rejected.
+In practical terms, you must always await a Task before its state will be Resolved or Rejected, even with Task.resolve and Task.reject.
 If the (Stage 1) Faster Promise Adoption TC39 proposal is adopted, this may change/improve.